Carol Schmidt (Karl-Ferdinand Alexander Schmidt) (1846 – 1928)

 Alexandru Hâjdeu (Hasdeu) (1811-1872)

-Descended from the lineage of intellectual boyars, Romanian writer from Bessarabia, son of the lawyer Tadeu Hâjdeu and father of the writer Bogdan Petriceicu Hasdeu.
-Philosopher, writer, academician, fluent in 10 languages (including Persian), Hâjdeu made an important contribution to the unification of the Romanian principalities.
-His speech in 1837...
+Descended from the lineage of intellectual boyars, Tadeusz Hâjdeu was a Romanian writer from Bessarabia, the son of the lawyer Tadeu Hâjdeu, and the father of the writer Bogdan Petriceicu Hasdeu.
+A philosopher, writer, academician, and fluent in 10 languages, including Persian, Hâjdeu made a significant contribution to the unification...

 Bogdan Petriceicu Hasdeu (1838 – 1907)